-Your body Your Yoga by Bernie Clark - So much more than anatomy book.
-It’s written from the perspective that we are as different on the inside as we are on the outside and the importance of practising yoga from a functional approach, according to the range of motion offered by our own unique body.
+Your body, Your Yoga by Bernie Clark.
+So much more than an anatomy book.
+It’s written from the perspective that we are as different on the inside as we are on the outside.
+It explains the importance of practising yoga from a functional approach, according to the range of motion offered by our own body.

 Tantra Illuminated by Christopher Wallis – An amazingly thorough explanation of how Tantra informs most of our modern practices of yoga

 Finding Clarity by Jeru Kabbal – Clear, articulate and beautiful.
 This is the teacher of Esther’s first teacher [Taetske Kleijn] and it’s a book that touched my heart deeply.